BA(Hons) Business Management and Leadership

 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BA(Hons) Business Management with Leadership (with Foundation Year).

-International students who do not meet the academic or English language requirements to study this course can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the country information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.

 How to apply

 UCAS Extra: We welcome applications through UCAS Extra for this course between 25 February and 5 July 2020.
 We aim to give you a response to your application within 21 days.